 Mom 6

-Mom is throwing a party and buying cakes.
-Twice as many cakes for each adult as for each child.
+Mum is throwing a party and buying cakes.
+She buys twice as many cakes per adult as per child.

-1. What proportion of the cakes are for children if the number of adults at the party is twice as many as the number of children?
+1. What proportion of the cakes are for children if the number of adults at the party is twice the number of children?

-2. What proportion of the party participants are adults if half of all the cakes that Mom bought are for children?
+2. What proportion of the party participants are adults if half of all the cakes Mum bought are for children?

 Final Answer: